developer-zebra/developer-zebra-site/src/devicetrackercloud/3-0/guide/setup/index.md

 7. The device data import is complete.
 Results are displayed in the **Status** section at the bottom of the screen.
 <br>

-### Import Delete Device Data
+### Delete Device Data
-To delete device data, import the delete device .CSV file containing the specific data to delete:
+To delete device data, import the device .CSV file containing the specific data to delete:
 1. Copy the .CSV file from the PC to the device root `\Internal shared storage` folder.
 2. In the client app, login as the admin.
 In the main screen, tap on the options menu at the top right and select **Admin/Manager Login.** Enter the Administrator credentials and tap **Login.**
 3. Tap the top right options menu and select **Settings,** which is now visible.